Monthly Reporting Requirements

 Recipients must report all changes that occurred during the calendar month.
 The Monthly Report Form (HR0081) must be submitted by the 5th of the following month.
 For example, changes between January 1st and January 31st must be reported and submitted by February 5th.

 Recipients can submit their monthly report online (if registered for My Self Serve), by telephone (through the self-serve telephone system), or the paper version (HR0081) can be submitted by mail, or in person.
-[For more information, see Additional Resources – My Self Serve.]
+For more information review My Self-Serve.
 Changes that occurred during the calendar month must be clearly and completely reported on the HR0081.
 All receipts, pay slips, and statements or documentation to support the change must be attached.

 If a monthly report is submitted online through My Self Serve all supporting documents must be submitted either as electronic attachments through My Self Serve, mail, fax, or in person.